unkn0wn107/Born2beRoot/README.md

 - Select "Install" and press enter
 - Wait for full install to proceed
 - The install vm should ask to restart if no error occured
-- Poweroff with ctrl+c on "create" terminal, installed system should launch
+- Accept restart and close after restart (ctrl+c on "create" terminal)
+- `./start.sh`
-- Launch again vmcviewer, default crypt pass is Unkn0wn107
+- Launch again vncviewer in the other terminal, default crypt pass is Unkn0wn107
 - Stop vncviewer

 ## 3. Install bonus services